igormalheiros/Julia-Optimization/README.md

 <!-- ######### ASSIGNMENT ######### -->
-## Assignment Problem
+## Assignment Problem <a name="assignment"></a>

-<h2>Given a set of tasks and a set of agents, given costs for each agent to perform each task.
-It is required to perform all tasks by assigning exactly one agent to each task and exactly one task to each agent in such a way that the total cost of the assignment is minimized.</h2>
+<p>Given a set of tasks and a set of agents, given costs for each agent to perform each task.
+It is required to perform all tasks by assigning exactly one agent to each task and exactly one task to each agent in such a way that the total cost of the assignment is minimized.<p>

 **Solutions**